 The Flexair shorts don't play very well with knee pads.
 Given the shorter inseam length and the above-the-knee fit, these shorts will deliver exceptional pad gap.
 Pad gap is typically found in the seated pedaling position and occurs when you have space between the top of the knee pad and the bottom of the short.
 This is somewhat of a mountain biking faux pas.
 If you don't care about the gap, these shorts fit a sleeve-style knee pad well enough.

 At $130, these are some of the more expensive shorts in our review.
 While that is a substantial chunk of change for bike shorts, it should be noted that they come with a quality chamois/padded liner.
 Many of the less expensive shorts will force you to buy a chamois separately, which quickly negates any savings.

 Even at this price, these shorts are still a strong value.
 They are light, offer a high-end fit, and pedal very well.

 The Fox Racing Flexair shorts are a stellar choice for cross country and light to moderate trail riding.
 Fox Racing knocked it out of the park and delivered a short with a minimalist approach, lightweight, and a dialed fit.
 While these trim-fitting shorts may not be for everyone, they are a sensible choice for a large group of riders.
-At $129, these shorts are some of the most expensive in the test.
+These shorts are some of the most expensive in the test.
 That said, the price tag is easy to swallow given the quality, performance, and the inclusion of a decent liner.

 — Pat Donahue